Martin Lundberg

-Martin Lundberg (born 7 June 1990 in Skellefteå, Sweden) is a Swedish professional ice hockey player, currently playing with the Växjö Lakers in the Swedish Hockey League (SHL).
+Martin Lundberg (born 7 June 1990) is a Swedish professional ice hockey player who is currently playing with Skellefteå AIK in the Swedish Hockey League (SHL).

 Playing career

 Born and bred in Skellefteå, Lundberg came through the youth ranks of local club Skellefteå AIK and logged his first minutes in the country's top-tier Swedish Hockey League (SHL) during the 2007–08 season.
 He became a regular on Skellefteå's senior squad the following season.
 In 2013 and 2014, he won the SHL championship with the club and lost in the finals in 2011, 2012, 2015 and 2016.

 On 24 May 2016, he was handed a one-year contract by the Chicago Blackhawks of the National Hockey League (NHL).
 After attending the Blackhawks 2016 training camp, Lundberg was re-assigned to American Hockey League affiliate, the Rockford IceHogs on 3 October 2016.
 In the 2016–17 season with the IceHogs, Lundberg contributed his physical presence with 9 goals and 21 points in 67 games while being unable to earn a recall to the NHL with Chicago.

 As an impending free agent, Lundberg opted to return to Sweden in agreeing to a two-year contract with Växjö Lakers of the SHL on 5 May 2017.